5 Dealing with messy data

 In some situations, for instance when training and evaluating machine learning models, you may wish to draw a random sample from your data.
 This is done using the sample (data.table) and sample_n (dplyr) functions.

-To select 5 rows at random:
+To select five rows at random:

 With data.table: